wck0/einkcal/README.md

 # einkcal

-A Python program to display calendar info on an eink display.
+A Python program to display calendar info on an eink display attached to a Raspberry Pi.

 I typically have a schedule for the current semester posted at my office door so that students who are looking for me can know when I might be available.
 Unfortunately, meetings get scheduled irregularly so my paper printout is often missing a lot of events.